Updated: August 1, 2020

 My good friend gave us a bed and a home-cooked meal so we did not experience the nightlife.
 However, Scottsdale is known to have a party and foodie scene so the options are endless!
 If you’re looking for gluten-free, vegan or paleo-friendly food while you’re in Scottsdale, try Flower Child.

 Located just outside of Phoenix, Scottsdale is nestled in the Sonoran Desert with its iconic cacti.
-If you have time, enjoy some hiking in the nearby mountains.
+If you have time, enjoy some hiking in the mountains surrounding Scottsdale.
 Be sure to go early in the morning because the temperatures year round are hot!

 This old copper mining town was added to our Los Angeles to Denver road trip route last minute at the recommendation of a friend.
 You can get there by taking a minor detour through the back roads on your way from Scottsdale to Sedona.